theon/theon.github.com/content/articles/ec2.md

 I've used EC2 to deploy some small public facing projects and have compiled this list of lessons I've learnt along the way.

-*Discamer:* The projects I have deployed to EC2 have been small (single instance) proof of concepts and demos, and this post is aimed at people in a similar situation.
+*Disclaimer:* The projects I have deployed to EC2 have been small (single instance) proof of concepts and demos, and this post is aimed at people in a similar situation.
 I haven't used EC2 in anger for production quality software, so am only covering some basics here.

 # Enable Termination Protection